An introduction to variational quantum algorithms for combinatorial optimization problems

+In~\cite{EstimDistrib_GECCO}, the authors choose the gradient-free evolutionary algorithm called Estimation of Distribution Algorithm as the classical optimizer.
+This algorithm generates new solutions from a probabilistic model that depends on the best solutions of the previous iterations.
+They empirically show that it improves the results compared to traditional optimizers as mentioned above.
 The expression of the quantum circuit can also produce barren plateaus, hardening the optimization~\cite{BarrenPlateau, Sol_BarrenPlateau}.
 We do not list all the possible choices of VQA leverages.
 The survey~\cite{Cerezo} proposes other possibilities.

 In parallel, several algorithms derived from QAOA are appearing in the literature.
 An adaptation of QAOA is the Recursive-QAOA~\cite{RQAOA}, also called RQAOA.
 It applies first several times QAOA to the problem in order to reduce its size, namely the number of variables, according to the correlation that appears between some variables.
 Then, it solves with classical brute force the resulting smaller problem.
 This algorithm seems to be competitive compared to QAOA for problems such as MAX-k-CUT.
-The authors of~\cite{Adaptative_QAOA} propose another algorithm, the Adapative-QAOA, that converges faster than QAOA on some instances of MAX-CUT.
+The authors of~\cite{Adaptative_QAOA} propose another algorithm, the Adaptive-QAOA, that converges faster than QAOA on some instances of MAX-CUT.
 It consists of applying recursively QAOA, increasing step by step the depth of the quantum circuit.